-During the first week of class you'll be setting a pattern for your classes and taking care of some housekeeping items.
-Here are some tips for your first week that I've collected:
+During the first week of your Seminary class you’ll be setting a pattern for your classes and taking care of some housekeeping items.
+Here are some tips for your first week that I’ve collected:

 Begin class on time the first day.
 If you plan to use a scripture journal or scripture mastery games, sing, or hold daily devotionals, start those from the very first week of class, hopefully beginning the first day.